AshFoster/pontoon-game/README.md

 - __Main Menu__

     - The main menu gives the user 4 options to choose from: to play Pontoon, to see the rules, to see the leaderboard, or to quit.
+If the user enters something other than these options a validation error is raised and they are told that their input is invalid and to try again.
     - Its purpose is to act as a hub that is used to access all parts of the game.
 It is returned to once the user has finished with any other part of the game.

         ![Main Menu](assets/images/main-menu.JPG)